kevin7303/Credit-Card-Default-Predictor/README.md

 **Original Kaggle Dataset:** https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 ## Data Overview
-Data contains 30,000 rows and 25 columns:
+*Data contains 30,000 rows and 25 columns:
-Columns (features) are:
+*Columns (features) are:
-ID: ID of each client
+*ID: ID of each client
-LIMIT_BAL: Amount of given credit in NT dollars
+*LIMIT_BAL: Amount of given credit in NT dollars
-SEX: Gender
+*SEX: Gender
-EDUCATION
+*EDUCATION
-MARRIAGE: Marital status
+*MARRIAGE: Marital status
-AGE: Age in years
+*AGE: Age in years
-PAY_0: Repayment status in September, 2005
+*PAY_0: Repayment status in September, 2005
-PAY_2: Repayment status in August, 2005
+*PAY_2: Repayment status in August, 2005
-PAY_3: Repayment status in July, 2005
+*PAY_3: Repayment status in July, 2005
-PAY_4: Repayment status in June, 2005
+*PAY_4: Repayment status in June, 2005
-PAY_5: Repayment status in May, 2005
+*PAY_5: Repayment status in May, 2005
-PAY_6: Repayment status in April, 2005
+*PAY_6: Repayment status in April, 2005
-BILL_AMT1: Amount of bill statement in September, 2005
-BILL_AMT2: Amount of bill statement in August, 2005
-BILL_AMT3: Amount of bill statement in July, 2005
-BILL_AMT4: Amount of bill statement in June, 2005
-BILL_AMT5: Amount of bill statement in May, 2005
-BILL_AMT6: Amount of bill statement in April, 2005
-PAY_AMT1: Amount of previous payment in September, 2005
-PAY_AMT2: Amount of previous payment in August, 2005
-PAY_AMT3: Amount of previous payment in July, 2005
-PAY_AMT4: Amount of previous payment in June, 2005
-PAY_AMT5: Amount of previous payment in May, 2005
-PAY_AMT6: Amount of previous payment in April, 2005 default.payment.next.month: Default payment
+*BILL_AMT1: Amount of bill statement in September, 2005 *BILL_AMT2: Amount of bill statement in August, 2005 *BILL_AMT3: Amount of bill statement in July, 2005 *BILL_AMT4: Amount of bill statement in June, 2005 *BILL_AMT5: Amount of bill statement in May, 2005 *BILL_AMT6: Amount of bill statement in April, 2005 *PAY_AMT1: Amount of previous payment in September, 2005 *PAY_AMT2: Amount of previous payment in August, 2005 *PAY_AMT3: Amount of previous payment in July, 2005 *PAY_AMT4: Amount of previous payment in June, 2005 *PAY_AMT5: Amount of previous payment in May, 2005 *PAY_AMT6: Amount of previous payment in April, 2005 *default.payment.next.month: Default payment

 Target Variable:
-defaukt.payment.next.month: Does the account default on Payment
+default.payment.next.month: Does the account default on Payment

 ## Data Cleaning
 I did extensive data cleaning in order to facilitate the exploratory analysis and the model building process: